All Episodes

 It's always been hard.

-Real lasting career success has always been hard work.
+Real, lasting career success has always been hard work.

 And it's still possible today.

-And it's uh it's a challenge to be optimistic.
+And it's a challenge to be optimistic.

-So I still think that pays off.
+I still think that pays off.

-It's a challenge to be optimistic in times like this with people because the natural tendency is to be pessimistic, and it makes sense to be pessimistic in an Obama-type economy and what's happening to the economy under his uh stewardship.
+It's a challenge to be optimistic in times like this with people because the natural tendency is to be pessimistic, and it makes sense to be pessimistic in an Obama-type economy and what's happening to the economy under his stewardship.

-Which forget the details, because you don't know their entire story.
+I'm sure you see people making it, which forget the details because you don't know their entire story.

-The fact of the matter is it shows it is still possible.
+The fact of the matter is, it shows it is still possible.

-It still is uh happening.
+It still is happening.

 People have to be adaptive.

-I have found in my own life that most, and I don't think this is as true today as it used to be because of Obama economics, but it it once was true that most of the limitations that people face in life are self-imposed.
+I have found, not saying this about you, I have found in my own life that most, and I don't think this is as true today as it used to be because of Obama economics, but it once was true that most of the limitations that people face in life are self-imposed.

 Most of the obstacles in people's way are put there by themselves.